Aliases for SPINK5 Gene

 SPINK5 (Serine Peptidase Inhibitor, Kazal Type 5) is a Protein Coding gene.
 Diseases associated with SPINK5 include Netherton Syndrome and Atopy.
-Among its related pathways are Cell adhesion_Plasmin signaling.
+Among its related pathways are Cell adhesion_Plasmin signaling and Developmental Biology.
 GO annotations related to this gene include serine-type endopeptidase inhibitor activity and peptidase inhibitor activity.

 UniProtKB/Swiss-Prot for SPINK5 Gene